OpenLMIS/openlmis-example/README.md

  { "recipient": "<aValidEmailAddress>", "subject": "Test message", "message": "This is a test." }
  ```

+## Customizing REST controls
+This example service also demonstrates how to enable/disable RESTful actions.
+Two classes, Foo and
+ReadOnlyFooRepository, expose a REST endpoint at /api/foos.
+This endpoint is read-only, which means POST/PUT/DELETE
+actions are not allowed.
+The ReadOnlyFooRepository does this by extending the Repository interface, rather than the
+CrudRepository interface, and defining the methods allowed.

 ## Building & Testing

 Gradle is our usual build tool.
 This template includes common tasks